aquantumreality/aquantumreality/README.md

 ### Hi there, 👋   I'm Abhiram

-- An Electrical Engineering Undergraduate at IIT Madras, exploring the fields of Digital and Analog Design, Signal Processing.
+- An Electrical Engineering Undergraduate at IIT Madras, exploring the fields of Multirate Signal Processing, Digital and Analog Design.
 #### Apart from this:
-- An ML/DS newbie, trying to explore the vast field of DL alongside too.
+- An ML/DS enthusiast, exploring these vast fields.
 - 👀 I’m interested in Machine Learning, Deep Learning, Reinforcement Learning and computer security.
-- 🌱 I’m currently exploring and working on RL, CNNs, and NLP.
+- 🌱 I’m currently working on RL, CNNs, and NLP alongside my coursework, delving into HFT as well.
 - 📫 How to reach me: abhiram3001rao@gmail.com/ gabhiram@smail.iitm.ac.in
 - 🤔 I’m looking for help with my noob programming skills.
 - 💬 Ask me about : literally anything you want xD